 When considering building workplace coaching capacity, can be useful to think about the impact of three key coaching energies in the organisation:

 Coachee Readiness (pull energy)

 Very often the implementation of coaching in an organisation involves the training of some of the management (often poorly and superficially which is worse than useless anyway).
 These managers are then let loose to coach their direct reports, who usually don’t know what’s hit them.
 Staff often don’t know what coaching is, what training their managers have received, why they are being coached, the expected outcomes and whether in some way they are being manipulated or ‘fixed’.
 There is no clarity about the considerable benefits for the coachees, how they can enrol in the process, or what they as coachees can do to maximise the effectiveness of the process.
 All of this creates negative energy and anxiety which can scupper the best intentioned initiatives.
 To gain positive momentum from staff there needs to be:

 - clear communication to staff about the why/what/how of coaching

-- enrolment process/workshop to help all potential coachees/staff to appreciate what to expect when being coached, how to embrace the opportunity that coaching offers, and how to build collaborative working relationship with their line manager or coach
+- enrollment process/workshop to help all potential coachees/staff to appreciate what to expect when being coached, how to embrace the opportunity that coaching offers, and how to build collaborative working relationship with their line manager or coach

-Organisational Culture (systemic energy):
+Organisational Culture (systemic energy)

 The article Building a Workplace Coaching Culture looks at this in more detail.
 In terms of practical steps, there are some clear steps to creating and integrating the energy for coaching into the organisational culture.
 Perhaps key to this is top team buy-in.
 If the Senior Management Team clearly support coaching as a way of working - and crucially demonstrate the appropriate behaviours - this helps create systemic energy.
 Wide communication of the why/what/how of coaching and staff enrolment processes such as mentioned above will add momentum.